-The Longacre Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
+The Longacre Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
 Built for Broadway producer Harry H. Frazee, and among the earliest surviving Broadway theaters, it helped shape the character of the Broadway theater district.
-Designed for Frazee by Henry B. Herts, among the most prominent designers of Broadway theaters, the Longacre represents a special and important aspect of the nation's theatrical history.
-Its facade is an exceptional neo-French Classic style design, including a wealth of Renaissance-inspired terra-cotta ornament.
+Designed for Frazee by Henry B. Herts, among the most prominent designers of Broadway theaters, the Longacre represents a typical and important aspect of the nation's theatrical history.
+Its interior, though stripped of much of its ornamental detail, remains an intimately configured auditorium.

-For three-quarters of a century the Longacre Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+For three-quarters of a century the Longacre Theater Interior has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.